canvas-medical/documentation/collections/_api/careteam.md

         endpoints: [read, update, search]
         read:
           description: Read a CareTeam resource.
-          additional_path_parameter_description: The default behavior is to return all active care team memberships for the patient.
-To return care team members of a different status, add `.status` at the end of the ID (e.g `CareTeam/3e72c07b5aac4dc5929948f82c9afdfd.inactive`).
+          additional_path_parameter_description: The default behavior is to return all active care team participants for the patient.
+To return care team participants of a different status, add `.status` at the end of the ID (e.g `CareTeam/3e72c07b5aac4dc5929948f82c9afdfd.inactive`).
           responses: [200, 401, 403, 404]
           example_request: careteam-read-request
           example_response: careteam-read-response
         update:
           description: >-
             Update a CareTeam resource.<br><br>
             The CareTeam update endpoint acts as an upsert, so there is no CareTeam `create` endpoint.
-Any participants included in the payload will be the patient's active care team members.
+Any participants included in the payload will be the patient's active care team participants.
 While any participants no longer included in the payload will be marked as `inactive`.
             <br><br>
             **If-Unmodified-Since Header**:<br>
             Due to a legacy design detail with the CareTeam implementation, there is a specific condition under which inclusion of this header will not produce expected results.
-In the case where all members of a CareTeam are removed through the Canvas user interface (i.e. not through the FHIR API), the last modified date for the CareTeam will be equal to the last modified date of the patient record until another member is added to the CareTeam.<br><br>
+In the case where all participants of a CareTeam are removed through the Canvas user interface (i.e. not through the FHIR API), the last modified date for the CareTeam will be equal to the last modified date of the patient record until another participant is added to the CareTeam.<br><br>
             More information about the If-Unmodified-Since header can be found in the [Conditional Requests documentation](/api/conditional-requests/).
           responses: [200, 400, 401, 403, 404, 405, 412, 422]
           example_request: careteam-update-request